computablelabs/compspec/TopLevelSpec.md

 the model than others.
 Robustly attributing importance to particular data points over others is still an open question in machine learning with only a few research prototypes out there.

+### Pricing for Backend Payments

+How should a `Backend` set its required payment for a computational workload?

 ### Query Rake